 Where the member does not contact us or will not work with us, the credit union will utilise our collections partner, Cabot Financial Services, and our legal team to recover our members funds.
-We would always prefer for members to contact us and work with us when they run into difficulties.
+We always prefer members to contact us and work with us when they run into difficulties.
+Even putting a temporary arrangement in place means that you can keep saving and return to borrowing with us at some time in the future when the arrears have been cleared.